-Without a barrier, a sort operation would remove the benefit of being barrier-less, so these operations must be performed on a running basis.
-For example, a running minimum (or minimum k values) is kept and updated as new values arrive.
-Therefore, the barrier-less version of a selection operation maintains a per-key context with the currently selected values, and emits the final output once all values have been received.
+In our barrier-less implementation, we bypass the sort operation, so these operations must be performed on a running basis.
+For example, a running minimum (or minimum k values) can be kept and updated as new values arrive.
+Therefore, the barrier-less version of a selection operation maintains a per-key context with the currently selected values, and emits the final output once all values have been processed.

 To investigate selection algorithms, we implemented a k-Nearest Neighbors algorithm.
 This is a classic algorithm that reads in two sets of data, a training set and an experimental set, and finds the k values in the training set closest to each value in the experimental set.
-It was first presented in [12] and is often used in statistical analysis applications, such as finding pairwise similarity [10].
+It was first presented in [15] and is often used in statistical analysis applications, such as finding pairwise similarity [13].